Welcome to ExEd Launchpad! To connect to the portal, select your role from the options below.

 How can I access the information in ExEd Launchpad?

-Purdue students, and current faculty and staff involved in our ExEd Launchpad pilot programs can access ExEd Launchpad using their Purdue username and password.
+Purdue students, and current faculty and staff involved in our ExEd Launchpad programs can access ExEd Launchpad using their Purdue username and password.

 Representatives of employers and other outside organizations will need to create an account for each tool they would like to use.
 See the Employer page.